-If a believer doesn’t get in the Word and study it, if they don’t attend church to receive fellowship and instruction, if they don’t pray, they will remain a babe on milk, a white belt if you will.
+When a believer doesn’t get in the Word and study it, if they don’t attend church or synagogue (if you are a Messianic Jew) to receive fellowship and instruction, if they don’t pray, they will remain a babe on milk, a white belt if you will.

 When they go through struggles, they don’t have the “training” to know how to lean on God and trust Him during those times, to recall what His Word says about the situation.
 They may not know how to pray for His help and His guidance.

 It is your instruction manual!

 When I was training in martial arts, I had to practice and practice and practice.
 And when I was done practicing, I had to practice some more!
 I had to keep doing this until my body knew what to do without me even thinking about it.The Bible is your training ground!
 It is your teacher!
 It is your help in times of trouble!
 God speaks to you through those pages and gives you help in times of need!
 Click To Tweet

 You need to stay in prayer and ask God for help when needed, the same way I had to have an instructor physically show me how to position myself and do the required steps to defeat my “enemy”.